 While the following report includes recommendations for specific reforms the NSWG may wish to consider implementing, the following is a list of strategic recommendations that could help Nigeria make greater use of the EITI as an instrument to support reforms.

 NEITI’s institutional structure should be revisited to ensure greater accountability between NSWG members and their constituencies by undertaking a comprehensive review of all governance documents together.
-This could include revisions to the Board Charter to ensure that constituencies can nominate their representatives, constituency guidelines that explain how nominations should take place and ensure that representatives can be held accountable, and a clearer definition of the roles and responsibilities of the representatives from geopolitical zones.
+This could include revisions to the Board Charter to ensure that constituencies can nominate their representatives, constituency guidelines that explain how nominations should take place and ensure that representatives can be held accountable, and a clearer definition of the roles and responsibilities of the representatives from geopolitical zones, and clearer lines of communication to and from constituency groups.

+NEITI should undertake efforts to ensure that companies are fully, actively, and effectively engaged in the EITI process.
+NEITI is encouraged to utilize the Company Forum and other strategies to deepen and broaden company engagement in the EITI process.

 As the four-year strategic plan comes to an end, a thorough discussion between and within constituencies is needed on what sectorial challenges the EITI Standard can help address and how.
 This should lead to a revision of the objectives of EITI implementation to ensure that they are aligned with national priorities.

 Existing platforms for engaging stakeholders such as the newly-formed Company Forum and the Civil Society Steering Committee could be used more effectively to improve the relevance of NSWG discussions to national debates and address key demands of stakeholders beyond the membership of the NSWG.
 A first step could be to move responsibility for stakeholders away from NEITI’s Communications Department.